T

 museum

-Home to an unparalleled collection of Roman artifacts, especially from Pompeii and Herculaneum.
-It's a must-visit to understand the region's ancient history.
+Home to one of the world's finest collections of Greco-Roman artifacts, including mosaics, sculptures, and everyday objects from Pompeii and Herculaneum.
+It's an essential visit to understand the region's ancient history.

 ~90 min